Engage Students with Online Discussions

 Students should identify and prioritize solutions, and synthesize what they've learned.

 Students should identify best answers and solutions, and bring the discussion to a conclusion.

 Develop and Implement with Appropriate Technology

-The University supports a variety of tools that can be used for online discussions, including with those provided in the Moodle course management system.
+The University supports a variety of tools that can be used for online discussions, including those provided in Canvas.
 Compare Online Small Group Discussion Tools.